handmade accessories maker life

 15:00 - Quality check

 Finished orders get wrapped in tissue paper, placed in boxes, and labelled.
-I include a small card with care instructions.
 Every package leaves my hands personally.
-I cannot outsource that feeling of putting something you made into a box and sending it to someone who chose it.

 FAQ